gregdetre/healthyselfjournal/docs/research/COACHING_FRAMEWORKS_EVIDENCE.md

 **Session Opening**:
 - **Consistency**: Use "What's on your mind right now?" as default for familiarity
-- **Variety options**: Rotate through question bank when users request alternatives
+- **Variety options**: Select from embedded example questions when users request alternatives
 - **Context sensitivity**: Adjust opener based on recent session themes

 **Mid-Session Development**: